Top 10 Hong Kong Hikes

 Hitting Conduit Road you can impress your date with your knowledge of all things romantic; number 41 was used as a movie location for ‘Love is a Many Splendid Thing’.

 Once you hit the Mid Levels escalator, continue down through Soho and treat your date to a glass of something sparkling (or at least something alcoholic.)
 Hopefully your date will be sufficiently impressed by your physical prowess and your romantic side so that after a few glasses of something alcoholic you can do more than just gaze lovingly into each other’s eyes.

 Getting there: Taxi to the Peak Galleria or bus 15 or minibus 1

 TOP TIP: TrailWatch is a recently launched app for trail lovers, to enable you to plan and track your hikes.
 Find new routes, share your hikes and connect with fellow walkers.
 Download the free app here.

 (This post was originally written in 2015)

 About Jane Richards

 Marathoner, ironman, former corporate lawyer and mum of one, Jane moved to Hong Kong after spending 2 years in Shanghai.
 She hails from the small surfy town of Woolgoolga in Australia, and so is a long way from home.

 When she’s not out running laps on the track, or running after her cheeky toddler, she writes about all things health and fitness related in Hong Kong.
-In her spare time, Jane blogs at Dim Sum and Long Runs and teaches running classes for mums at Mums on the Run.
+In her spare time, Jane blogs at Dim Sum and Long Runs.
 In addition to being passionate about sport and running, Jane also loves to hit the streets in Hong Kong and refuel at one of it’s many eating establishments.
 She is addicted to caffeine, energy gels and macaroons.